 As I imagined it, the VOID40, the budget friendly 40% mechanical keyboard, has an MIT layout (the bottom row has a 2u spacebar, for a total of 47 keys), and a rotary encoder replacing the most upper left key, which can be configured to do whatever the user might want, be it volume control, page scroll or as an alternative to alt tab, for quick switching between apps.

-As the keyboard was designed to be 3d printed, the print bed surface was the main limitation around which the VOID40 was created.
-The top and bottom parts of the keyboard had to fit the bed of an Ender 3, which is 235x235mm.
+Because the VOID40 was designed to be 3d printed, the print bed surface was the main limitation around which it was created.
+The top and bottom parts of the case had to fit the bed of an Ender 3, which has the physical dimension of 235x235mm.

 Another consequence of this limitation is the way the two parts of the keyboard are assembled; the top and bottom parts are held together by a total of eight screws.
 Four countersunk screws go straight through the top plate, and thread into four posts on the bottom case, while the other four remaining screws thread through the underside of the bottom case, and into the corners of the top plate.